Red Deer Royals

-The Red Deer Royals are a Concert and Marching band based in the City of Red Deer, Alberta, Canada.
+The Red Deer Royals are a concert and marching band based in the City of Red Deer, Alberta, Canada.
 Composed of members age 12 to 21, they are Central Alberta's World Class Marching Show Band.
-The Royals have been performing for the past 50 years and are currently under the direction of Calista Lonsdale-Pangle.
+The Royals have been performing for over 50 years and are currently under the direction of Calista Lonsdale-Pangle.

 Members

 The Band draws from Central Alberta's most ambitious young musicians to come together annually to create this community based marching showband.
 The Royals have members aged as young as 11 all the way up to 21 and they currently represent 20 School Band programs from the Central Alberta region.
 The Red Deer Royals perform all across Central Alberta throughout their summer season.
 Members are welcome to join under any of the Royals’ five branches; woodwinds, brass, front ensemble, drumline, and colourguard.

-Concert Season
+Concert season

 From September to April, the Red Deer Royals perform as a concert band, performing at many different venues.
 They play for Remembrance Day ceremonies, Christmas festivals, and various events around Red Deer.
 During the concert season, the band is conducted by Calista Lonsdale-Pangle.
 Each year there is a concert master and assistant concert master selected to conduct the band for a piece of their choice.